dotnetjoe/CacheSimulator/README.md

 # Cache Simulation

-In this lab you will simulate a direct-mapped cache with a C program.
+This program will simulate a direct-mapped cache with a C program.
 You will read a list of addresses collected from the MIPS simulator running the insertion sort code.
 You will simulate the cache by comparing the tag for each address to the tag stored in an array.
 If the tag is there